PROFILE - Grade 11

 For correctly completed tasks 1-9 - 1 point.

-1. What community are characterized by the following features: peculiarities of language, culture, common historical memory?
+1. What community is characterized by the following features: features of language, culture, a single historical memory?

 1) professional 2) territorial